Olivier-Kango/tiki/src/js/README.md

 * Is it a dependency that is compiled into a specific module under src/js (i.e tiki-jquery)?
 In this case, the appropriate package.json should be located in a folder like [jquery-tiki](./jquery-tiki/), [vue-mf](./vue-mf/), ...

+> **Note:** Ensure the content stays alphabetically sorted in your chosen package.json.

 Once the dependency is listed among installable packages, execute:

 ```sh